att/snappy-tutorial-allinone-ubuntu1604/README.md

 # snappy-allinone-tutorial-ubuntu1604

-#
-# An all-in-one installation of Snappy
-# with a tutorial, to be used for
+An all-in-one installation of Snappy with a tutorial, to be used for demonstration purposes.
-# demonstration purposes.

-To initialize, run the script:
+To initialize Snappy, run the script:

 	./initialize_snappy_aio